 Plan to spend about 1 hour exploring the exhibitions at the visitor center.

 Monticello is, in large part, an outdoor experience, so wear comfortable clothing and shoes.

 Plan your visit to experience Monticello at its best.
-June - September are particularly nice; the gardens are in bloom and visitors can take advantage of two additional guided tours included in the price of general admission – the seasonal Gardens and Grounds Tour and the Plantation Community Tour.
+June - September are particularly nice; the gardens are in bloom and visitors can take advantage of two additional guided tours included in the price of general admission – the seasonal Gardens and Grounds Tour and the Slavery at Monticello Tour.
 It is generally best to visit in the morning (before 11) and late afternoon (after 3).
 Weekends and holidays are our busiest days.
 Although it can be very busy, our annual July 4th Independence Day Celebration and Naturalization Ceremony is a particularly inspiring and moving event.

 Touring the house requires at least 1 hour, and there is a lot more to see and do House tours last 30 minutes, and you should allow 15 minutes for the shuttle bus rides to and from the house.
 The price of admission includes two guided 45 minute walking tours - the Gardens and Grounds and Plantation Community Tours - available April - October.
 You may also shop for Jeffersonian gifts and plants in our Museum Shop, stop by the Café at Monticello for a snack, or hike the Thomas Jefferson Parkway (aka Saunders Monticello Trail).

 Time your visit with one our special events Special activities occur on the mountain year-round; see our Events Calendar for details.

 Learn about Thomas Jefferson and Monticello prior to your arrival The official Monticello Guidebook and a biography of Thomas Jefferson are available for purchase online.
 This website also provides some information about Thomas Jefferson, an overview of the property, and a virtual Monticello Explorer.